rayankrish/playground_environments/README.md

 of the PlaygroundRL website.
 These environments help to facilitate gameplay by providing relevant game boundaries, rules, and states.
-In particular, the repository contains PettingZoo environments, allowing for multi-agent reinforcement research opportunities.
+In particular, the repository contains PettingZoo environments, allowing for multi-agent reinforcement learning research opportunities.
 Instructions to install this package are below.

 ## How to Install